Which or Witch?

 - "Which" is used to ask a question or to present additional information.
 For example:

 - Which team is won?

-- They made lasagne, which is my favorite meal.
+- They made lasagne, which I love.

 - Witches are commonly portrayed to have wrinkled skin, pimples, and pointy hats.

 - Which are acceptable?
-(Here, which is an interrogative pronoun.)
+(Here, "which" is an interrogative pronoun.)

 - Which country held last year's contest?
-(Here, which is an interrogative adjective that modifies country.)
+(Here, "which" is an interrogative adjective that modifies "country.")

 - The front wheel fell off Paul's new car, which he was driving at the time.
-(Here, which is being used as a relative pronoun.)
+(Here, "which" is being used as a relative pronoun.)

 - Fortune, which has a great deal of power in other matters but especially in war, can bring about great changes in a situation through very slight forces.
-(Julius Caesar) (Here, which is being used as a relative pronoun.)
+(Julius Caesar) (Here, "which" is being used as a relative pronoun.)

 - Probably the most obvious characteristic of a witch is the ability to cast a spell.

 - From 1645–1663, about eighty people throughout England's Massachusetts Bay Colony were accused of being witches.

 WhichThe word "which" can be used used to request specifying information (i.e., to ask a question) or to give specifying information.
 When "which" is used to ask a question, it will be an interrogative pronoun or an interrogative determiner.
 When it is used to give information, it will be a relative pronoun.